- Dr Seyit Camtepe

 mobile and wireless security, pervasive security, attack modelling and impact analysis, cyber security, information security, intrusion and anomaly detection, network security, non-intrusive security, applied and malicious cryptography, security simulation

 Dr Seyit A. Camtepe has eleven years of international research, teaching and student mentoring, and additional six years of industrial experience in computer network security.
 Dr Camtepe has produced more than 40 refereed publications in wireless sensor network security, mobile security and cyber security.
-His publications have received more than 1000 citations (Google scholar – Dr Camtepe).
-Dr Camtepe has an Erdős number of 2 (Oakland University Erdős Number Project – Erdős Number 2 scientists).
+His publications have received more than 1900 citations with h-index 19 (Google scholar).
+Erdős number of Dr Camtepe is 2 (Oakland University Erdős Number Project).

 Dr Camtepe has commenced his career in the banking industry as a network and security engineer in 1996.
 Following six years of industrial experience and extensive training on Microsoft, IBM, Cisco, HP-UX and Checkpoint network and security technologies, he pursued his PhD study in Computer Science at the Rensselaer Polytechnic Institute, New York, USA.
 During his PhD study, he worked on security research projects funded by US National Science Foundation and US Air Force Research Laboratory in Rome (New York) covering topics key management in wireless sensor networks, attack modelling and detection, and social network analysis.
 He assisted the network security, and cryptography and malicious cryptography classes for five years.
 He received the PhD degree in 2007.